davidgarc/packer-azure-actions/README.md

 # Azure Custom Image Builder with Packer

 This project demonstrates how to use HashiCorp Packer to build custom VM images in Microsoft Azure.
 It includes a Packer template for creating an Ubuntu-based image with custom configurations.
+It publishes the image to a shared image gallery.

 ## Prerequisites